mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 ### For the local staff

 The fulfillment team stayed on top of orders, but they were working at nearly their capacity.
 We're still catching up on the [switch to a new product](/retrospectives/2023/02/#getting-metal-cases-in-the-nick-of-time), which takes 30% longer to assemble.
 For the first time, we're allowing users to trade-in old devices for a discount, which adds load to the fulfillment team.
-Lastly, [our office situation](#are-you-the-tinypilot-guy) didn't help.
+[Our office situation](#are-you-the-tinypilot-guy) certainly didn't help matters.

 So, fulfillment was fine, but we had less breathng room than I'd like.
 If someone had gotten sick for a few days, we'd have struggled.